MarwanKhalife/markdown-blog/README.md

-# Blog website for Markdown content
+# Blog for Markdown content.

 This blog will allow you to create articles using markdown as input.
 It currently uses local mongoDB for storage.